 Giving thanks also reminds us of how much we do have.
 Human beings are prone to covetousness.
 We tend to focus on what we don’t have.
 By giving thanks continually we are reminded of how much we do have.
 When we focus on blessings rather than wants, we are happier.
 When we start thanking God for the things we usually take for granted, our perspective changes.
 We realize that we could not even exist without the merciful blessings of God.

 First Thessalonians 5:18 says, “In everything give thanks; for this is God’s will for you in Christ Jesus.”
-We are to be thankful not only for the things we like, but for the circumstances we don’t like.
-When we purpose to thank God for everything that He allows to come into our lives, we keep bitterness at bay.
+We are to be thankful not only in pleasant situations, but in the circumstances we don’t like.
+When we purpose to thank God regardless of what comes into our lives, we keep bitterness at bay.
 We cannot be both thankful and bitter at the same time.
-We do not thank Him for evil, but that He is sustaining us through it (James 1:12).
-We don’t thank Him for harm He did not cause, but we thank Him when He gives us the strength to endure it (2 Corinthians 12:9).
+It's not that we are grateful for tragedy, but we can be thankful for who God is, even in the midst of tragedy.
+He sustains us and gives us strength to endure (James 1:12; 2 Corinthians 12:9).
 We thank Him for His promise that “all things will work together for the good, to those who love God and are called according to His purpose” (Romans 8:28).